lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

 **Last verified to run:**

-**Learning objective:** Extract pixel values, e.g., line profile, from images displayed in Firefly.
+**Learning objective:** Extract pixel values, e.g., line profile, from images retreived from a Portal image query and displayed in Firefly.

 **LSST data products:**